Mottie/tablesorter/README.md

 View the [complete listing here](https://github.com/Mottie/tablesorter/wiki/Change).

+#### Version 2.7.5 (1/31/2013)

+* Added pager `pageSize` method to the docs.
+* Added chili syntax highlighting script files back to the repo as some other external demos were still linking to it.

 #### Version 2.7.4 (1/29/2013)

 * Fixed an problem with the pager not pointing to a tbody, and breaking on an empty tbody.
 See [issue #223](https://github.com/Mottie/tablesorter/issues/223).